 One of many potential pitfalls of becoming a man-hating third wave feminist.
 You are going against human nature.
 You are fighting your own nature as a part of the greater whole.

 Finally, we can’t quantify the value of all the advantageous and disadvantageous traits any one person, race, or gender has and then declare they have an unfair advantage or disadvantage compared to some other person or group.
 In the absence of this “unlimited all-knowing,” let’s choose to be humble, to assume we don’t know what it is like for other people, and give them the benefit of the doubt that maybe their lot in life has just as many challenges as ours.
 What is the reward for this?
 Peace and harmony.
 What if all the energy we put into fighting each other we were to put into building something great together?
 What if the energy of “You better listen to me about the pain your kind causes me” were shifted to “I’m having pain.
 I wonder if you are, too?
 I’m listening with an open mind” or “I’m in pain.
 I need some support right now”?

 What if we accepted all this pain as part of HUMAN existence?
 Let’s celebrate the wonderful differences, recognize the similarities, and enjoy each other.

 Need help empathizing for the other sex?
-Read my book, Practical Empathy for free: https://peakd.com/c/hive-180595
+Read my book, the “A Practical EmPath” system for free: https://peakd.com/c/hive-180595